PhillyDSA/dsa-sign-in-sheets/README.md

 2. Confirm your Heroku account.
 They'll send you an email.
 3. Come back here and click on the "Deploy to Heroku" button above. ("Deploy" here means start it running in Heroku-speak.)
 4. You'll be presented with a page to deploy your application.
 The only thing that you might/should want to change is the "App Name".
-	a.
-The name you choose will determine the website name where folks sign in.
+	- The name you choose will determine the website name where folks sign in.
 If you choose for example "phillydsa", the address for the site will be `phillydsa.herokuapp.com`.
-    b.
-If you don't make a choice there, a (usually) silly name will be assigned.
+	- If you don't make a choice there, a (usually) silly name will be assigned.
 5. Don't make any other changes on the page unless you have a really good reason to.
 6. At the bottom, there's a big button that says "Deploy".
 Click on that and you'll see a bunch of stuff happen, which just means that your site is being configured!
 It might take a while, so just hold tight.
 7. Awesome!
 So when all's done on the backend, you should see a "View App" button appear.
 Click on that.